 MLARM Exam Fees and Enrollment

 To take the MLARM exam, you must first enroll then pay the Program Fee.
 Within 2-3 business days of paying the Program Fee, you will receive access to the Digital Handbook and authorization to take the MLARM exam at a Pearson VUE testing center.
+Your exam authorization is valid for 12 months after purchase.

 |MLARM Program Fee